(FIR) FINANCE, INSURANCE AND REAL ESTATE

 FIR 4710 - Commercial Banking (3)

-Study of bank management and bank regulation; examination of conditions that lead to bank regulation and conditions that caused deregulation; exploration of current theories of profitable bank operations.
+Study of bank management and bank regulation; examination of conditions and regulations affecting banking decisions; exploration of current theories of profitable bank operations.
 PREREQUISITE: FIR 3410.

 FIR 4720 - Mgmt of Financial Institutns (3)